-There is not much to say about setting up the project web site from a technical point of view: setting up a web server and writing web pages are fairly simple tasks, and most of the important things to say about layout and arrangement were covered in the previous chapter.
-The web site's main function is to present a clear and welcoming overview of the project, and to bind together the other tools (the version control system, bug tracker, etc.).
-If you don't have the expertise to set up a web server yourself, it's usually not hard to find someone who does and is willing to help out.
-Nonetheless, to save time and effort, people often prefer to use one of the canned hosting sites.
+From a technical point of view there is not much to say about setting up the project web site.
+Web hosting is easy to come by, and most of the important things to say about layout and arrangement were covered in the previous chapter.
+The web site's main function is to present a clear and welcoming overview of the project, and to bind together the various collaboration tools (the version control system, bug tracker, etc.).
+To save time and effort, many projects just use one of the canned hosting services, as described below.

 There are two main advantages to using a canned site.
-The first is server capacity and bandwidth: their servers are beefy boxes sitting on really fat pipes.
-No matter how successful your project gets, you're not going to run out of disk space or swamp the network connection.
+The first is server maintenance: uptime monitoring, operating system upgrades, etc. Having someone else handle that is one less thing to worry about.
 The second advantage is simplicity.
-They have already chosen a bug tracker, a version control system, a mailing list manager, an archiver, and everything else you need to run a site.
-They've configured the tools, and are taking care of backups for all the data stored in the tools.
-You don't need to make many decisions.
-All you have to do is fill in a form, press a button, and suddenly you've got a project web site.
+They have already chosen a bug tracker, a version control system, perhaps discussion forum software, and everything else you need to run a project.
+They've configured the tools, arranged single-sign-on authentication where appropriate, are taking care of backups for all the data stored in the tools, etc. You don't need to make many decisions.
+All you have to do is fill in a registration form, press a button, and suddenly you've got a project development web site.